Run FreeFileSync's RealtimeSync as a Windows Service with AlwaysUp

 C:\Program Files\FreeFileSync\RealtimeSync.exe

-• In the Arguments field, enter the full path to your RealtimeSync configuration file (*.ffs_real).
-Our file is called SyncQBFolder.ffs_real and it lives in the FreeFileSync, so we'll specify that full path in this tutorial.
-Be sure to place your entire path in quotes if it contains a space!
+Our file is "C:\Sync\SyncDevSource.ffs_batch", so we'll specify that full path in this tutorial.
+Be sure to place your entire path in quotes if it contains a space.

 • In the Name field, enter the name that you will call the application in AlwaysUp.
-We have stuck with the default (RealtimeSync) but you can enter another name if you prefer.
+We stuck with the default (RealtimeSync) but you can enter another name if you prefer.

 RealtimeSync Windows Service: General Tab

-7. Switch to the Logon tab and enter the username and password of the account in which you installed and configured FreeFileSync - probably the account you are logged in to right now.
-It is very important that RealtimeSync runs in this account to find its settings!
+7. Switch to the Logon tab and enter the username and password of the account in which you installed and configured FreeFileSync — probably the account you are logged in to right now.
+It is very important that RealtimeSync runs in this account to find its settings:

 RealtimeSync Windows Service: Logon Tab